fleralle/drive-predict/README.md

 During this study, we will split our work into small feasible tasks.
 We will look at behaviours like braking, starts, turning.
-To do so, I have built a data utils lib under `models/data.py` containing event (such as brake, start, turn) extraction functions and also functions that calculate metrics around those events.
+To do so, I have built a data utils lib under `models/data.py` containing event (such as braking, acceleration, turning) extraction functions and also functions that calculate metrics around those events.

 ## Installation
 In order to run the Jupyter Notebook, you will need first to download the